FrameOS/frameos-docs/docs/devices/pimoroni-hyperpixel-2.1inch-round-480x480-lcd.md

 ## Installation steps

-- Install the latest Raspberry Pi OS (Bookwork), not the old one (Buster) as written in [Pimoroni's docs](https://shop.pimoroni.com/products/hyperpixel-round?variant=39381081882707).
-We're only writing to the framebuffer, and not using the slightly broken GPU acceleration, so the OS version doesn't matter.
+- Install the second-latest Raspberry Pi OS (Bullseye), not the old old one (Buster) as written in [Pimoroni's docs](https://shop.pimoroni.com/products/hyperpixel-round?variant=39381081882707), and not the new one (Bookworm).
+- We're only writing to the framebuffer, and not using the slightly broken GPU acceleration (works in Buster), so the OS version doesn't matter.
+However I didn't get the latest (Bookworm) working yet.
+- Bullseye comes with Python 3.9, but FrameOS requires 3.11.
+Do the [required upgrade](https://www.google.com/search?q=debian+bullseye+python+3.11).

 - SSH in and run the following to install the pimoroni software and activate the display:
 ```shell
 sudo apt install git